 Even though your loans may not qualify for this option, we are committed to assisting you during these times of uncertainty.
 If you are struggling to make your payments during this time, please review the questions in the COVID-19 Natural Disaster Forbearance section of this FAQ.

 How can I take advantage of the 0% interest waiver program if I have FFELP loans?

 You could consolidate your current FFELP loans into a Direct loan, which would then allow you to be eligible to receive the interest waiver.
 Please be advised, once the 0% interest waiver ends, the interest rate on your new consolidation loan may be higher than your current loans.
 Additionally, the general timeline for consolidation is up to 90 days.

-I was made aware that FEMA declared a Natural Disaster for the zip codes highly impacted by COVID-19.
+I was made aware that FEMA declared a Natural Disaster for the states that have been highly impacted by COVID‐19.
 Do my loans qualify for a forbearance because of this?

-How do I know if my zip code is eligible for the Natural Disaster Forbearance?
+How do I know if my zip code is eligible for the automatic Natural Disaster Forbearance?

 My account was placed on the Natural Disaster Forbearance, but I’d like to resume payments.
 Can I have this forbearance removed?